Alonso-del-Arte/blackjack/GameRules.md

 After the players make their initial wagers, the dealer gives each player two cards face up.
 The dealer also gets two cards, but one of them is face down.
-However, in British casinos, the dealer at first only gets one card face up (see [Variants.md](Variants.md) for more information on different ways of playing blackjack).
+However, in British casinos, the dealer at first only gets one card face up and doesn't get a second card until the players don't want any more cards (see [European blackjack](Variants.md#european-blackjack) for more information on this variant).

 If the dealer's face-up card is an Ace, players may make side bets ("insurance") that the dealer's face-down card is a Ten or a court card.
 Insurance is not yet